Partha11/qsms-builds/docs/getting-started.md

     * Alternatively, open your device's **File Manager** or **Downloads** app, navigate to your "Downloads" folder, and tap on the `app-release.apk` file.
 3.  **Follow On-Screen Prompts:** Tap "Install" when prompted.
 The app will then install on your device.

-> [!NOTE]
-> Please note than this application currently supports only Android 8.0 and above.
+> **Note:** Please note than this application currently supports only Android 8.0 and above.
 Also, IOS is not supported yet.

 ## Step 3: Account Approval & Login